Reginald Bridgeman: Career

-He was despatched as honorary attaché to Madrid in 1903 and became clerk a in the Foreign Office already in the next year.
+He was despatched as honorary attaché to Madrid in 1903 and became a clerk in the Foreign Office already in the next year.
 In 1908, Bridgeman joined Her Majesty's Diplomatic Service and became third secretary at the embassy in Paris.
 Bridgeman was promoted to second secretary three years later, was moved to Athens in 1916, but returned already in the following year.
 He became first secretary in 1918 and was transferred as chargè d'affaires to Vienna in the next year.
 In 1920, Bridgeman was appointed counsellor of embassy at Teheran.
 After a visit to India he left the service influenced by his experiences there and sympathised with the Communist Party of Great Britain.

 From 1925, Bridgeman worked as secretary in the Chinese Information Bureau.
 He was head of the British delegation sent by the House of Commons to the League Against Imperialism (LAI) in Brussels in 1927 and became its secretary in 1933.
 He contested Uxbridge for Labour in the 1929 general election, but was expelled from the party short time after, because of his membership in the LAI.
 After the League's dissolution, he was readmitted to Labour in 1938 and was adopted as Labour's prospective candidate for Hendon.
 Bridgeman was expelled again in 1941 and after the Second World War, he joined the Britain-China Friendship Association.
 He was a member of the British-Soviet Friendship Society and sat in the National Council for Civil Liberties.
 In 1962, he was nominated vice-chairman of the Co-ordinating Committee for Nuclear Disarmament.